teligro/teligro-php-tunnel/README.md

 ### Hot to use:

-Upload the `WPTPTunnel.php` file to another server that can send / receive requests from the telegram.
+Clone or download this repository and upload it to another server that can send/receive requests from the telegram.

 Make sure the `WPTPTunnel.php` file directory has read and write permission.